GarciaInes/Scrum-Mastering/Retro/Questions.md

 * Desirable: Do they want this? (us and or other dependent parties)
 * Feasible: Can we do this? (time, energy, headspace, accesses and tools ...)
 * Viable: Should we do this?
+* Which values do we need to bring to like in the way we do things?

 ### Forward facing
 * What would you prefer happen next time